effectivemachines/buretoolbox/asf-site-src/source/documentation/in-progress/precommit-basic.md

 $ test-patch.sh (other options) --docker
 ```

 This will do some preliminary setup and then re-execute itself inside a Docker container.
-For more information on how to provide a custom Dockerfile and other Docker-specific features, see the advanced guide.
+For more information on how to provide a custom Dockerfile and other Docker-specific features, see [precommit-docker](../precommit-docker) for more information.

 # In Closing